 - Private practice

 - Public and private agencies

 - Community mental health centers

 Janet Schreiber, Ph.D., has a distinguished career in behavioral sciences in post-graduate education.
-For over thirty years she has trained counselors and other health professionals.
+For over thirty-five years she has trained counselors and other health professionals.
 She completed her masters’ and doctoral degrees in anthropology with an emphasis in psychology from UC Berkeley.
 She received additional training at the Langley Porter Institute and the Hastings Institute.
 Since the 1970’s she has helped develop hospice services as well as community programs.
 She has taught at the University of Texas School of Public Health, where she served as chair of behavioral sciences, and at the University of New Mexico Medical School.
 Dr. Schreiber is the former director of the Elisabeth Kübler-Ross Hospice Program at the Northern New Mexico College. read full bio